shreyasbapat/thoughts/_posts/2020-04-18-contact-tracing.md

 - covid19
 ---

-SARS-Cov-2, really a nightmare for most world leaders right now and a really dangerous virus that causes the Novel COVID-19 disease is dominating the news.
+SARS-Cov-2, a nightmare for most of the world leaders right now and a really dangerous virus that causes the Novel COVID-19 disease is dominating the news these days.
 And if you think about it, it has all the reasons to.
 These are some key sources of news for our Indian media:

 1) What our prime minister (Mr. Narendra Modi) says
 2) What POTUS (Mr. Doanld Trump) says